Gaia Data Release 3: Microlensing Events from All Over the Sky: Data

 \section{Data}

-The results in \gdr{3} are based on the first 34~months of \gaia observations, collected between 25 July 2014 (JD=2456863.9375) and 28 May 2017 (JD=2457901.86389), spanning a period of 1038~days.
-On average, in that period each star had been scanned by \gaia about 40~times, however, this number strongly depended on the region of the sky following \gaia's scanning law \citep{2016GaiaMission}.
-In particular, the Bulge region, where most of microlensing events are expected, was observed typically only about 20~times.
-Moreover, the data points were not distributed evenly, with pairs separated by 106~minutes due to observations conducted using two \gaia's telescopes.
-There were also parts of the sky with an increased number of observations, located near the ecliptic latitudes of $\pm 45^{\deg}$, where number of individual epochs per star often exceeded 100.
+The results in \gdr{3} are based on the first 34~months of \gaia observations collected between 25 July 2014 (JD=2456863.9375) and 28 May 2017 (JD=2457901.86389), and spanning a period of 1038~days.
+On average, in that period each star was scanned by \gaia about 40~times.
+However, this number strongly depends on the region of the sky following \gaia's scanning law \citep{2016GaiaMission}.
+In particular, the bulge region, where most of microlensing events are expected, was observed typically only about 20~times.
+Moreover, the data points were not evenly distributed, with pairs separated by 106~minutes because observations were conducted using two of \gaia's telescopes.
+There were also parts of the sky with an increased number of observations, located near the ecliptic latitudes of $\pm 45^{\deg}$, where the number of individual epochs per star often exceeded 100.

-In this work we studied the photometric \gmag, \gbp and \grp time-series in magnitudes and in Barycentric-corrected Julian days, processing of which is described in detail in \cite{Riello2021} and \cite{DR3-DPACP-162}.
+In this work, we study the photometric \gmag, \gbp, and \grp time series in magnitudes and in Barycentric-corrected Julian days, the processing of which is described in detail in \cite{Riello2021} and \cite{DR3-DPACP-162}.
 The Microlensing Specific Object Studies (MSOS) pipeline was run together with other variability studies on all \gdr{3} sources.
-The photometric data were pre-filtered for outliers, as described in \cite{DR3-DPACP-162}, and only sources with at least 10 observations (transits) in \gmag-band were investigated further.
-The \gbp and \grp bands time-series were investigated together with the \gmag-band only if there were at least 30 data points available in each band.
+The photometric data were pre-filtered for outliers, as described in \cite{DR3-DPACP-162}, and only sources with at least ten observations (transits) in \gmag-band were investigated further.
+The \gbp and \grp band time series were investigated together with the \gmag-band only if there were at least 30 data points available in each band.

-Since our selection criteria relied on the goodness of the microlensing model fit and the light curves of microlensing events often change over a wide magnitude range, we rescaled the photometric error-bars provided with each \gaia data point in order to more closely reflect the expected scatter at each magnitude (e.g. \citealt{2009Wyrzykowski, 2016Skowron}).
-We used \egdr{3} mean \gmag vs its standard deviation to derive the expected lowest possible error for each \gmag measurement with its error-bar of $\sigma^{old}_G$, assuming 30~observations on average per object, using the following formulae:
+As our selection criteria relied on the goodness of the microlensing model fit and the light curves of microlensing events often change over a wide magnitude range, we rescaled the photometric error bars provided with each \gaia data point in order to more closely reflect the expected scatter at each magnitude (e.g. \citealt{2009Wyrzykowski, 2016Skowron}).
+We used \egdr{3} mean \gmag versus its standard deviation to derive the expected lowest possible error for each \gmag measurement with its error bar of $\sigma^{old}_G$, assuming 30~observations on average per object, using the following formulae: